Charles Dickens: Reputation

 As his career progressed, Dickens's fame and the demand for his public readings were unparalleled.
-In 1868 The Times wrote, "Amid all the variety of 'readings', those of Mr Charles Dickens stand alone."
-A Dickens biographer, Edgar Johnson, wrote in the 1950s: "It was [always] more than a reading; it was an extraordinary exhibition of acting that seized upon its auditors with a mesmeric possession."
-Juliet John backed the claim for Dickens "to be called the first self-made global media star of the age of mass culture."
-Comparing his reception at public readings to those of a contemporary pop star, The Guardian states, "People sometimes fainted at his shows.
-His performances even saw the rise of that modern phenomenon, the 'speculator' or ticket tout (scalpers) – the ones in New York City escaped detection by borrowing respectable-looking hats from the waiters in nearby restaurants."
+In 1868, The Times wrote, "Amid all the variety of 'readings', those of Mr Charles Dickens stand alone."
+A Dickens biographer, Edgar Johnson, wrote: "It was [always] more than a reading; it was an extraordinary exhibition of acting that seized upon its auditors with a mesmeric possession."
+The author David Lodge called him the "first writer to be an object of unrelenting public interest and adulation".
+Juliet John backed the claim for Dickens "to be called the first self-made global media star of the age of mass culture".
+The word "celebrity" first appeared in the Oxford English Dictionary in 1851, and the BBC states "Charles Dickens was one of the first figures to be called one".
+Comparing his reception at public readings to those of a contemporary pop star—the BBC compared his reception in the US to the Beatles—The Guardian states, "People sometimes fainted at his shows.
+His performances even saw the rise of that modern phenomenon, the 'speculator' or ticket tout (scalpers)—the ones in New York City escaped detection by borrowing respectable-looking hats from the waiters in nearby restaurants."